 He found Sandaig and settled with an otter he had brought from Iraq.
 A tame rare species, his pet.
 He wrote, played with his otters, he studied nature.
 All around him the stunning scenery of the Scottish West Coast.
 Maxwell must have felt safe here.

 Ring of Bright Water, the book that made him famous and inspired a love of nature in many, was written in Sandaig.
-He made money with it but lost it soon to a business concept that never worked out, a basking shark fishing factory.
+He made money with it but lost it again to business concepts that never worked out.

-Edal, his beloved otter died in 1968; it had accidentally caused a fire that destroyed Camusfeàrna.
+Edal, his beloved otter died in 1968; it had possibly caused a fire that destroyed Camusfeàrna and killed it, a fire that broke out at night while Maxwell was sleeping.
 Maxwell left and died a year later.
 Edal’s remains rest under a large pine, Maxwell’s ashes a buried close by under a boulder.
 They are in death where they were most happy in life, close and one with nature in the most beautiful of places.
 Peaceful graves indeed.

-To get to the graves you take a short walk to Sandaig beach from Upper Sandaig on the Glenelg to Arnisdale Road, for details check: http://www.walkhighlands.co.uk/kintail/Sandaig.shtml
+To get to the graves you take a short walk to Sandaig beach from Upper Sandaig on the Glenelg to Arnisdale Road.
+There is no need to climb over the rope to cross the burn.
+A wide road leads down to the bay.
+It turns into a smaller path for the last few yards.